faranalytics/data_science_project/INTRODUCTION.md

 ### Features
 - An easily recognizable formal Python package layout
+- Define your dependencies using formal packing conventions
 - Seamless imports from anywhere in your package
 - Relative package imports from within notebooks
 - Pipeline definitions